 As you’re probably already aware, drink driving is deadly dangerous.
 If you are found under the influence this could have serious consequences as the penalties for drink driving are also serious, meaning that you could potentially face the following:

 - an unlimited fine

 - a criminal record

-Drink driving can seriously impact on your life and even though you may think that you won’t get caught, if you do, you could risk having a criminal record, lose your independence and even your job.
+Drink driving can seriously impact your life and even though you may think that you won’t get caught, if you do, you could risk having a criminal record, lose your independence, and even your job.
 So think twice before getting into your car and driving while under the influence.